ternaustralia/ontology_tern/README.md

 # TERN Ontology

 The TERN Ontology is an OWL Ontology with SHACL profiles to facilitate the representation of ecological survey data.
 The TERN Ontology is used as a common information model to represent and facilitate the sharing of survey data across different systems.

 Online Documentation: https://linkeddata.tern.org.au/information-models/tern-ontology

+## Releases

+The TERN Ontology makes GitHub Releases for each version.
+See [TERN Ontology releases](https://github.com/ternaustralia/ontology_tern/releases) for a list of releases.

 ## Source files